whisthq/whist/protocol/README.md

 To run the unit tests for the protocol, run `./WhistProtocolTest`

+On macOS, `make -j test` will build and run the unit tests.

+If only a particular test case needs to be run, then use the below `--gtest_filter` argument like in the example below.

+`GTEST_ARGS="--gtest_filter=ProtocolTest.LoggerTest" make test`

 ### Continuous Integration

 For every push or PR, the code will be automatically linted via clang-format according to the [styling](#styling) guidelines.